johnwargo/word-clock-neomatrix-wifi-desktop/docs/electronics-assembly.md

   * M2.5 nuts (8 each) for mounting the Feather device to the enclosure

 ## Assembly Instructions

+We'll start by wiring all of the electronic components together.

 - [ ] Cut three lengths of stranded wire (22ga or so) to a length of 4 inches.
 You can use the same color for all, but I wouldn't (because this will just get confusing later on if you do).
 Instead, use three separate colors: red and black (for my 5V connection [red] and ground [black] wire) plus one other color.